The 2012 Olympic opening ceremony is only 32 days away and preparation is well underway. Exciting times!

 Maidenhead is a hub for spectators attending the rowing events at Eton Dorney and prep has been in process for several months.
 It began with construction crews resurfacing the major roads and continued with the crews repainting the road markings (thank you, Royal Borough of Windsor and Maidenhead!).

 Upon completion of those tasks, the crews started replacing the old, unhelpful pedestrian signs in-and-around town centre.
 They also cleaned (or replaced) road signs.
 One may think, “clean the road signs?”
 Yes, they cleaned the road signs and I am elated.
-In a country where it rains ALL THE TIME, moss gross on everything, including road signs making them difficult to read.
+In a country where it rains ALL THE TIME, moss grows on everything, including road signs making them difficult to read.
 Hence, the need for them to be cleaned.

 As of last week, they began posting “torch relay” signs around M’head.
 As in, if there is a pole, a “torch relay” sign is attached to it, even when the poles are three feet apart.